 But remember, don’t work on your baby’s sleep because you want to “win”, or because you feel pressured to.
 Don’t start sleep training out of the panic-stricken fear that “everyone else’s” baby is sleeping the “right” way, and yours isn’t.
 No, sleep train because you want to, because it’s something you feel is important for your baby.

 “I have two boys, one who was a ‘hard’ sleeper and one who was ‘easier’ (not perfect).
 However, the ‘easier’ sleeper was a horrible teether.
 As they grew older, they were both ‘easy’ and ‘hard’ in their own ways.
 One threw stuff in the toilet and did other things like that while the other would never do that!
 So, even if your little one has a ‘harder’ time than others, that may simply mean she’ll be ‘easier’ in another way.
 Try not to feel the pressure that she must be ‘perfect’ or easy in every way.
 It’s unfair to her and unfair to you.”

-It’s good to be part of a community.
-It’s good to have friends to walk alongside you as you work to parent your little one.
+Being part of a community is a good thing.
+It’s good to have friends to walk alongside you as you work to parent your little one too.
 (Some of those friends may be able to support you through sleep training — what a blessing that can be!)
 But remember that when you surround yourself with other parents, things can start to feel competitive.
 Guard against that as best you can, and focus on simply doing your best.
 If you do that (and heap as much love as possible on your little one), you can’t go wrong!